State judge blocks Louisiana from enforcing abortion ban

-BATON ROUGE, La.
-(AP) — Louisiana authorities have once again been blocked from enforcing the state’s near total ban on abortion, this time under an order released Tuesday by a state judge in the capital.
+NEW ORLEANS (AP) — Louisiana authorities have once again been blocked from enforcing a near total ban on abortion, this time under a judge's order released Tuesday by a state court in the capital.

-The order blocks enforcement temporarily while lawyers for a north Louisiana clinic and other supporters of abortion rights pursue a lawsuit challenging the legislation.
+Judge Donald Johnson's order halts enforcement temporarily while lawyers for a north Louisiana clinic and other supporters of abortion rights pursue a lawsuit challenging the legislation.
+Johnson set a hearing for next Monday.

+State Attorney General Jeff Landry criticized the ruling in a series of posts on Twitter.

+“To have the judiciary create a legal circus is disappointing,” Landry wrote in one post.

 The suit originated in New Orleans, where a judge issued a temporary order blocking enforcement on June 27, just three days after the U.S. Supreme Court overturned its 1973 ruling establishing nationwide abortion rights.

-But a second New Orleans judge sent the case to Baton Rouge earlier this month (July 8), saying state law required that it be heard in the capital.
+But a second New Orleans judge sent the case to Baton Rouge on Friday, saying state law required that it be heard in the capital.
 Judge Ethel Julien then said that because the case was no longer going to be heard in her court, she did not have the authority to extend the temporary restraining order blocking the law’s enforcement.

+Prior to Johnson's ruling, which was dated Monday, July 11, attorneys for Landry had argued in a filing in Baton Rouge that the temporary restraining order could not be renewed once it expired.

 Louisiana’s law includes “trigger language” that made it effective when the Supreme Court reversed abortion rights.